chrisweather/RocMQTTdisplay/README.md

 The goal of this project is to provide simple to use and inexpensive displays to run in a Model Railroad environment.

 - Messages can be static or dynamic
-- Formatting is saved in templates so the user can focus on only sending the right data to the display.
+- Formatting is saved in templates so the user can focus on only sending the right data to the display and just pick a template.
 - The architecture is extremely scalable:
 	* 1-8 displays per ESP8266 based controller
 	* Theoretically unlimited number of controllers (didn't have so many for testing :-) )